Back Support Belts

 Elastic Belts

 Elastic back support belts are for mild to moderate pain levels and lifting tasks.
 There are so many types of these braces.
 How do you know what you can count on to be effective.
-Many are cumbersome, made of cheap materials and can be either just a cheap wrapping that does nothing or will provide support by sacrificing comfort.
-While no brace is completely comfortable to wear for long periods, elastic belts are affordable and effective.
+Many are cumbersome, made of cheap materials and can be either just a low grade wrapping that does nothing or will provide support by sacrificing comfort.
+While no brace is completely comfortable to wear for long periods, elastic belts are affordable and often effective.

 elastic back brace